-This simple herb rubbed pork roast is loaded with flavor and a surprising kick from the peppers and the salt.
-Pirk Sirloin Roast makes a delicious dinner any night of the week.
+This simple herb-rubbed pork roast is loaded with flavor and a surprising kick from the peppers and the salt.
+Pork Sirloin Roast makes a delicious dinner any night of the week.

 Pork Sirloin Roast